 A total of 30 Penn State teams participated in post-season competition in their respective programs.

 Since March, 2007, Penn State has won 16 NCAA Championships, tied with USC for most in the nation over the past eight years.
 Florida is third with 15, Oregon and Stanford are next with 14.

-Penn State has won 12 NCAA Championships since March 2007 (in five sports), tied with USC for most in the nation during the past six years.
-Penn State has won 23 NCAA Championships since 1993-94, its first full year in the Big Ten Conference, more than double every other Big Ten institution.
-The Nittany Lions have won 69 national championships all-time, including four in the last two years, and 92 Big Ten crowns since 1992-93.
+Penn State has won 27 NCAA Championships since 1993-94, its first full year in the Big Ten Conference, more than double every other Big Ten institution.
+The Nittany Lions have won 74 team national championships all-time, including four in the last two years, and 92 Big Ten crowns since 1992-93.

 Women's volleyball head coach Russ Rose led the Nittany Lions to their seventh NCAA Championship and sixth title in the past eight years.
 The Nittany Lions defeated BYU in the title match to become the first program to win seven NCAA Women's Volleyball Championships (all since 1999).
 Junior Megan Courtney was selected the NCAA Most Outstanding Player.

 The women's soccer team won its 16th Big Ten Championship and third outright title in the last four years.
 Led by Coach Erica Walsh, the squad advanced to the Elite 8 in the NCAA Championship, falling at No. 1 seed Texas A&M.

 The men's gymnastics team won the Big Ten Championship in Rec Hall, marking Penn State's third Big Ten title under Coach Randy Jepson.
 Matthew Felleman won Penn State's third all-around title, while Trevor Howard earned his second Big Ten individual title on the still rings.